davidlijk/hotornot/README.md

 8. Pseudo Deployment
 9. Findings & Conclusion
 ### 1.4 Findings
-These are the brief heighlights of our findings:
+These are the brief highlights of our findings:

 * Time domain features are better predictors than frequency domain features.